How we investigate

 Findings and safety recommendations

-Our investigations produce findings that identify where action can be taken to improve patient safety.
+Our investigations produce findings that identify where actions can be taken to improve patient safety.
 These are shared in full in our reports, which are published in the patient safety investigations section.

 Our findings include: